barchart/barchart-jenkins-tester/ecosystem/readme.md

 	  updating a subtree ("animal/bug") and any dependencies ("ecosystem").
 	* Cascade-build "ecosystem" project

-Updating dependencies locally to prepare for cascade build
+Idea: Efficiently Updating Local Dependencies
 -------------------------------------------------------------------------------

 How do we update the minimal set of projects for a new release?
 For example,